Rajmachi Fort – Trekker’s Paradise

 You get amazed by the butterflies – as tiny as your finger nail, to as large as your palm.
 From gorgeous saffrons, sunny yellows to peacock blues, these butterflies will escort you to the hilltop.
 This is Rajmachi – trekkers’ paradise and a weekend getaway for the locals of Mumbai and Pune.

 The only way to reach Udhewadi village where Rajmachi fort is located was to hike or trek.
-However, today it is possible to drive till Udhewadi, park the car in the village and head towards the fort.
+One can trek to Rajmachi from Lonavla which is about 15 kms flat terrain hike to the fort with last few kilometers of uphill climb.
+While hiking to Rajmachi, trekkers can take a halt at Udhewadi village at the foothills of the fort.
+Today it is possible to drive till Udhewadi, park the car in the village and head towards the fort.
 That’s exactly what we did.
 We drove from Mumbai to Lonavla and as we took the sharp hair pin bend to reach Udhewadi, we all shifted to the edge of our seats — the bumpy ride, extremely narrow road, steeps and slopes and maneuvering your car to give way to the vehicle right on your face heading in the opposite direction – only an SUV and a skilled driver can withstand this adventurous ride.

 For us, the drive became a bit creepy as well, because it was 7.00 p.m., sun had already set and it was pitch dark.
 There was chill in the air, as winter was setting in.
 In the company of the sounds of cicadas, we reached Udhewadi.
 Each house had only two solar powered lights, as there is no electricity in this village.
 On the dim lit pathway, we reached our shelter home for the night.